The Spirituality Behind Practices

-Arguably, a large topic I decided not to include in my book, The Killing Faith, was information surrounding those seeking a “fresh start” after leaving their religion (The book particularly addresses Christianity but many parallels can be drawn between it and others).
+Arguably, a large topic I decided not to include in my book, The Killing Faith, was information surrounding those seeking a “fresh start” after leaving their religion (The book particularly addresses Christianity but many parallels can be drawn between it and other religions).
 This discussion is fairly large and merits its own book, but it’s one I’m not interested in writing just yet.
 However, what I can provide now is applicable perspective in the form of self development practices.

 If you recently walked away from religion, you must re-imagine some of your previous habits by simply subtracting the religious connotation.
 It’s not necessary to abandon everything you’ve done.